How to avoid capital gains tax on inherited property

-The main issue that may arise from inheriting property in Australia is whether your inheritance will be subject to Capital Gains Tax.
+Have you inherited property?
+You may have to pay capital gains tax (CGT).
 Capital Gains Tax is an Australian tax on real estate or shares that may be payable when you sell these assets.
 The tax is calculated on the difference between the purchase price of the real estate or shares and the price for which you sell the real estate or the shares.

 Generally, when an Australian resident inherits real estate or shares from a deceased Estate they will be exempt from paying any Capital Gains Tax on the sale of the asset, if certain conditions are met.

 When a non-Australian resident inherits real estate or shares from an Australian resident then they may not be able to access the Capital Gains Tax exemptions available to Australian residents.
 Whether Capital Gains Tax will be payable can often depend on how your loved one has set up your inheritance in their Will.
-If they were unaware that Capital Gains Tax was payable by foreign residents on inheriting property in Australia then you may be subject to a costly tax bill from the Australian Government.
+If they were unaware that Capital Gains Tax was payable by foreign residents then you may be subject to a costly tax bill from the Australian Government.

 Graeme Heckenberg is an expert Wills & Estates lawyer and guides and advises clients on a wide range of Wills and Estate matters including inheriting real estate, shares and other property in Australia.
 If you are living on the Northern Beaches and surrounding Peninsula and need expert advice call The Northern Beaches Lawyer today for an appointment close to home.